mgill2/team3-ridewithu-IIT/README.md

 ############ MYSQL Master Slave Replication steps ##############

-1. Login into the database vagrant box and do
+1. Login into the database vagrant box and do if you do not run the scripts
   	b.
 Show databases;
 		c.
 Use (database name);
 		d.
 FLUSH TABLES WITH READ LOCK;